 Each state, province or territory has its own local administrator that governs GED Testing for their region.
 The local administration manages the testing centers and overall test processes for the GED test.
 Because of this, each test site will determine the dates that the give the GED test.
 Some test centers have regular scheduled test dates (e.g., two weekends a month), while other test centers allow you to schedule the exam at your convenience.Add a comment

-The GED tests are a set of 5 exams intended to assess whether a student has the academic skills of a typical high school graduate.
+The GED test was completely revamped in 2014.
+The 2014 GED program is the first major revision of the GED since 2002.
+The new GED tests are focused on four specific content areas: Reasoning Through Language Arts, Mathematical Reasoning, Science and Social Studies.
+The intent of the GED program is to assess whether a student has the academic skills of a typical high school graduate.
 GED candidates have not earned a high school diploma and are typically older than 16 years of age.
 GED is an acronym for General Educational Development Tests.
 The GED tests are developed by the General Educational Development Testing service (GEDTS) which is part of the American Council on Education.
 The GED testing program is a partnership between GEDTS and local jurisdictions (i.e., U.S. States, Canadian provinces etc.) The local jurisdiction set some requirements, administer the tests and award the high school credentials.
-The GED tests are only given in person at one of 3,400 testing locations.Add a comment
+The GED tests are only given in person, on computer, at one of 3,400 testing locations.Add a comment

 GED Social Studies Flash Cards